handy-common-utils/dev-dependencies/README.md

 # @handy-common-utils/dev-dependencies

-This package contains dependencies that are common
+This package contains dependencies that are common.
+It can be used to accelarate the scaffolding of Typescript projects.

-## How to use
+## How to use (scenario of starting a new project from scratch)

+### 0. Initialise NPM

+This can be done through `npm init`.

 ### 1. Add as dependency

-First, just add it as a dev dependency:
+Just add it as a dev dependency:

 ```sh
 npm install -D @handy-common-utils/dev-dependencies